lailalelouch/all-potatoes-doc/08_enhancements/04_javascript_4_portion_conversions.md

 </h5>
 ```

-Whenever the number inside the text input changes, a function that changes the amounts accordinly should be called. `onkeyup` is whenever you press on a keyboard key, the function will be called.
+Whenever the number inside the text input changes, a function that changes the amounts accordingly should be called. `onkeyup` is whenever you press on a keyboard key, the function will be called.
 So, whenever the user changes the number in the text field the function `changeAmounts()` should be called.

 ```
 <input type="number" id="portion" value="1" class="col-6" onkeyup="changeAmounts()">